18th Annual GC Student Research Conference

 Friday, March 6, 2015

-The GC Student Research Conference provides undergraduate and graduate Georgia College students from all disciplines the opportunity to present their scholarly and creative work to the campus community.
+The GC Student Research Conference provides undergraduate and graduate Georgia College students from all disciplines the opportunity to present their scholarly work to the campus community.

 Student Research in this context is interpreted as any scholarly or creative activity ranging from scientific experimentation, to service-learning, to literary criticism, to case-study design, to artistic expression and so on.
 As such, students from all disciplines are invited to submit their work to be showcased at the GC Student Research Conference.

-Students interested in presenting at one of these events should consult with their professor, mentor or advisor and submit their work according to the conference guidelines using the Online Submission Form (to be linked by January 12).
+Students interested in presenting should consult with their professor or research mentor and submit their work according to the conference guidelines using the Online Submission Form (to be linked soon - thank you for your patience).

 Faculty are asked to identify students who have a scholarly and/or creative contribution to make to the conference and encourage them to submit a presentation.
 Faculty are also asked to share this opportunity with their courses and encourage their students to attend some of the sessions.